0xreeko/ruskelui/README.md

 RuskeUI is a TailwindCSS-based design system for rapid Web3 development in NextJS/React.

 ## 🕵️ About RuskelUI
-RuskelUI came about to be due to the wanting to create my own UI vault that would be oriented towards Web3 development.
-This is the official UI set of primitives for all of the Web3 initiatives (7+) that I'm working on, which I hope you keep an eye out for, as it may help you ship robust Web3 platforms that use - phew, nearly gave it away!😅
+I wanted to create my own UI vault that would be the official UI set of primitives for all of the Web3 related initiatives (7+) that I'm working on.

-It follows what I deem as `Neonic Nerophism`, which combines three UI trends together - neon colours, dark mode and glassmorphism, hence the name.
-The goal for this is to create aesthetically beautiful interfaces with RuskelUI primitives that facilitate faster UI developement, getting you from concept to production very quickly.
+It follows what I deem as `Neonic Nerophism`, which combines three UI trends together - neonic colours, dark mode and glassmorphism, hence the name.
+The goal for this project is to rapidly create aesthetically beautiful interfaces, getting you from concept to production very quickly in the ReactJs ecosystem.

 Live Storybook Demo (Github Pages): https://0xreeko.github.io/ruskelui